 Since copy-edits are founded in technical English rather than storytelling, you may be able to find a copy-editor among your personal acquaintances.
 Is your aunt a stickler for grammar?
 Enlist her help.
 Family friend is an English teacher?
 Also a potential copy-editor.
 Sometimes you don’t have to invest a whole lot of money in copy-edits, and the return value is well worth it.

 But if you do want someone who copy-edits professionally, I have a short list.
 I’m a copy-editor myself, and I come from a family of editors in different fields.
-If you’re interested in checking out my services, you can do so here.
+If you’re interested in checking out my services, you can do so here or using the button below!

 The editors I mentioned last week for line edits also do copy-edits.
-Rachelle Rea Cobb, who—as mentioned previously—I plan to work with on my own novels; and Brianna Storm Hilvety, who’s praised in the Story Embers community.
+Rachelle Rea Cobb; Jane Maree, who—as mentioned previously—I worked with on Calligraphy Guild; and Brianna Storm Hilvety, who’s praised in the Story Embers community.
 (Brianna lists her copy-edits under “proofreading.”)